 Inside is a fabulous gift shop, a restaurant overlooking the water, and a museum of the history of cocoa around the world, chocolate uses, and more.
 The most popular part of the exhibit was the 10-foot high chocolate fountain – complete with samples.

-On our way out we filled a sack full of those round Lindt chocolate truffles in the gift shop.
+On our way out, we filled a sack full of those round, foil-wrapped Lindt chocolate truffles in the gift shop.
 At least two of every available flavor ended up in our bag.
+That way, we wouldn't need to share!

 Walking around old town Cologne